Overview

 Our BSc Mental Health Nursing course is approved by the Nursing and Midwifery Council (NMC).

-You will study alongside our Adult Nursing students throughout the programme and our BSc Paramedic Science students during Year 1 of the programme to gain an understanding of how health and social care professionals work together to bring about the best in person-centred care.
-Our degree will develop your critical and reflective thinking and in doing so improve your self-awareness, self-confidence and personal resilience.
+You will study alongside our Adult Nursing and our BSc Paramedic Science students during Year 1 of the course to gain an understanding of how health and social care professionals work together to bring about the best in person-centred care.
+Our degree will develop your critical and reflective thinking and improve your self-awareness, self-confidence and personal resilience.

 Each year of our degree meets the Nursing and Midwifery Council (NMC) requirement of 50% theory and 50% practice.
 You’ll be introduced to the fundamentals of nursing, and then progress to specialist areas such as therapeutic skills, recovery, trauma-informed and leadership skills.